ultimate271/notes/dastoyevsky/brothers01.05.md

 solely because he desired to believe and possibly he fully believed in his secret heart even when he said, “I do not believe till I see.”

+### The sacrifices Alexey made to pursue his immortal passion
 I shall be told, perhaps, that Alyosha was stupid, undeveloped, had not finished his studies, and so on.
 That he did not finish his studies is true, but to say that he was stupid or dull would be a great injustice.